EBOR ACADEMY TRUST

 What are employers required to submit?

-Any employer who has a headcount of 250 or more on their ‘snapshot date’ at the end of the financial year must submit both:
+Any employer with 250 or more employees on their ‘snapshot date’ at the end of the financial year must submit both:

-• a gender pay gap report showing their breakdown of pay by gender
+• a gender pay gap report showing their breakdown of pay and bonuses by gender

-• an action plan outlining how they intend to address the gender pay gap and support employees going through menopause
+• an action plan outlining how they intend to address the gender pay gap and support employees experiencing menopause – these are voluntary for the 2026 to 2027 reporting year

-For more detail, see the gender pay gap and action plan guidance (opens in a new window).
+For more detail, see the gender pay gap and action plan guidance for employers (opens in a new window).

 1. Latest gender pay gap report (2025 to 2026)